The Italians have given London a lot over the years: its name, a bridge over the Thames AND its first proper plumbing.

 Polpo | Soho and Chelsea

 A London institution for a reason.
-Russell Norman’s take on the classic Venetian bacaro has been winning fans since 2009, thanks to its trademark mix of rustic-industrial interiors, mouthwatering Italian ‘tapas’ dishes, and secret Campari bars.
+The late Russell Norman’s take on the classic Venetian bacaro has been winning fans since 2009, thanks to its trademark mix of rustic-industrial interiors, mouthwatering Italian ‘tapas’ dishes, and secret Campari bars.
 Slide into a red leather booth or take a stool up at the bar, and order up a feast of cacio e pepe, moreish polpette and crisp miniature pizzette topped with spinach and a perfectly runny egg.

 Trattoria Brutto | Farringdon